WICG/navigation-api/README.md

     1. Any now-unreachable `AppHistoryEntry` instances fire `dispose`.
     1. The URL bar updates.
     1. Any loading spinner UI starts, if a promise was passed to the `navigate` handler's `event.transitionWhile()`.
-    1. After the promise passed to `event.transitionWhile()` fulfills, or after one microtask if `event.transitionWhile()` was not called:
+    1. After all the promises passed to `event.transitionWhile()` fulfill, or after one microtask if `event.transitionWhile()` was not called:
         1. `appHistory.current` fires `finish`.
         1. `navigatesuccess` is fired on `appHistory`.
         1. Any loading spinner UI stops.